 The simplicity of the app is what makes it stand out compared to other more expensive and popular alternatives like Revit and Fusion 360.

-Get SketchupFree
+Get SketchupFree.

-In case you didn’t already know, your student email account gets you access to a ton of freebies courtesy of GitHub, including 12 months of Canva Pro (worth $165) so you can impress your profs with your presentation slides and one year of Typeform’s professional plan (worth over $400) to make all the fancy-looking surveys.
+In case you didn’t already know, your student email account gets you access to a ton of freebies courtesy of GitHub, including 12 months of Canva Pro (worth $165) so you can impress your profs with your presentation slides and one year of Typeform’s professional plan (worth over $795) to make all the fancy-looking surveys.

-Sign up for the GitHub Student Developer Pack.
+Check out the GitHub Student Developer Pack.

-Get Mendeley
+Get Notion.

 Gone are the days where you can just breeze through a school semester with just a pen and some paper.
 The right apps and software can make surviving your college years a smoother and stress-free experience.
 Your bank account also won’t be in the red as much because these apps here are all free of charge with no strings attached.